MFM Presents… Brief Recess

 I'm also not perfect.
 Like, I mean, no, no, no.

-No, no one's.
-It's very easy to
+No, no, no. It's very easy to

 like lose your way.

-shit goes down, right?
 And so I just feel like, I don't know, I want other lawyers to feel like it's cool for me to be like, hey, Michael, how do I get involved?
 How'd you get started?

-You know, I get a lot of messages like that where people are like, hey, like, how'd you get your first pro bono case?
+You know, I get a lot of messages like that where people are like, hey, like, how'd you get your first like pro bono case?
 How'd you learn how to do this stuff?
-Like,

-I wasn't always this psychopath that I am today.
+Like, I wasn't always this psychopath that I am today.
 No, I think you probably were always a psychopath, maybe not the one that you are today.

 However, I think Bellevue knocks on the door.